asciamanna/asciamanna.github.io/_drafts/pair-programming-and-code-reviews.md

 ### Coaching

 Frequently we brought new team members on to the team.
-Some were new to the domain, some were new to our technologies, some were new to our development practices, and some were new to all three!
+Some were new to the domain, some were new to our technologies, most were new to our development practices, and some were new to all three!
 In each of these cases the pairing session was very different than when a pair of more experienced developers worked together.
 The focus of these sessions were split between getting the task accomplished as well as coaching the new team member.
-Now, this is a fantastic usage of pairing and one of the great benefits of teams regularly practicing pair programming.
+Now, coaching is a fantastic usage of pairing and one of the great benefits of teams regularly practicing pair programming.
 However, the problem arises when this code is not reviewed by the rest of the team because it was "paired on."
-We've found problems coming out of "coaching pair code" because it was worked on by one team member who has experience in the codebase and while they were also trying to coach a new team member at the same time.
+We've found problems coming out of "coaching pair code" because it was worked on by one team member who has experience in the codebase  while they were also trying to coach a new team member at the same time.

 Splitting the experienced developers focus between accomplishing the task and coaching a new developer is, at times, too much juggle in a pairing session.
 That can manifest itself as reduced quality code coming out of those pairing sessions.
 Also, when coaching the information is usually being communicated in one direction from the more experienced developer to the new developer.
 While when two experienced developers pair they are constantly sharing ideas typically resulting in a better solution.